 Likewise, although cruises may have medical staff on board, these resources are generally limited.
 Staff on board may only be versed in general medical care, and not specialized treatment.
 Even if they are able to treat you, the cost involved can be very high, and this isn’t usually included in the price of your cruise.

-Which Cruise Lines are Requiring Travel Insurance?
+Which Cruise Lines are Requiring Cruise Insurance?

 Recently, a number of cruise lines have announced that unvaccinated passengers will be required to purchase travel insurance for cruises departing from Florida.
 These cruise lines include:

-Which Countries Require Travel Insurance?
+Which Countries Require Cruise Trip Insurance?